petermr/openVirus/docs/ofe.md

 ## ContentMine strategy

 http:ContentMine.org is a ShuttleworthFoundation-funded non-profit, revitalised 3 weeks ago to mine the literature for facts and discussion to help fight the pandemic.
 Now unfunded, we've assembled a group of **Open Source volunteers** to:
-* *create an Open Source crawler/scraper/converter* to normalize and index all the world'd scientific litertaure.
+* **create an Open Source crawler/scraper/converter** to normalize and index all the world'd scientific litertaure.
 Perhaps 15K documents / day.
 Journals, reviews, theses.
 Moving towards grey literature.
 Contributors:
+* an **early warning system for new pandemics**

 ### software
 * *picocli* CLI for Java.
 Remko Popka